 - Your license was revoked because you have too many points on your driving record or because of an Administrative Alcohol action.

-- The Director of Revenue asks you to take the exam, even if you have a current driver license.
+- The Director of Revenue asks you to take the exam, even if you have a current driver’s license.

 If you are moving to Missouri and transferring your out-of-state driver license, you must pass the vision and road sign tests.

-If you are renewing your driver’s license, you also need to take the vision and road sign recognition tests again.
+If you are renewing your driver’s license, you must also take the vision and road sign recognition tests again.

 The Official Written Test

 The written test will verify your knowledge on Missouri traffic laws and methods of driving.

 The test is not an open book test.
 Cheating, or using or attempting to use any recording, photographic, or two-way communicating device during the test may be considered fraud.
 Fraud is a Class “A” misdemeanor that may result in the loss of your driving privilege for up to one year.

 How Many Questions are on the Missouri Written Test